The Desert X 2023 exhibition is free and open to all. Below is a range of resources and FAQ to make your visit safe, and inspiring.

 Do you offer tours of Desert X?

 We encourage you to plan your own self-guided tour of the exhibition.
-Guided tours for small private and corporate groups are available and require a donation to Desert X. There is limited availability and COVID-19 safety guidelines are enforced.
+Guided tours for small private and corporate groups are available and require a donation to Desert X. There is limited availability.
 More information on VIP experiences is available here.

 - Wear comfortable walking shoes as some installations are located on uneven desert landscape or gravel.

 - Stay hydrated and bring plenty of water.